zainnadeem/swift-arrayMethods-lab-ios-0616/README.md

 ## Learning Objectives - The student should be able to..

-* Know when and how to use the following methods on arrays:
+* Use the following methods on arrays:
 	* `append()`
 	* `insert(_:atIndex:)`
 	* `removeAtIndex()`